biolab/orange3-fairness/README.md

     pip install -e .

-(For developers) To run Orange from the terminal, use
+To run Orange from the terminal, use

     orange-canvas